autumoswitzerland/autumo-beetroot/README.md

 	add.html: `add.secretDbField=NO_SHOW`

-- Furthermore, you can manually define transient values that are nor read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:
+- Furthermore, you can manually define transient values that are not read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:

 	`transient=status`